 21. Elementary Morphology of Insects.
 First or second term.
 Credit three hours.
 Required of all students who plan to take advanced work in entomology.
 Hours by appointment.
 Comstock 270.
-Professor Johannsen and Dr. Butt.
+Professor JOHANNSEN and Dr. BUTT.

 This course deals with the external and the internal anatomy of several common species of insects.
-Laboratory fee, \$2.50.
+Laboratory fee, \$2.

 - 122a.
 Insect Morphology: Anatomy and Histology.
 First term.
 Credit two hours.
 Prerequisite, courses 21, and 12 or 30a.
 Lectures, assigned reading, and reports.
 T Th 10.
 Comstock 145.
 Professor Johannsen. - 122b.
 Insect Morphology: Embryology and Post-embryonic Development.
 Second term.
 Credit two hours.
 Prerequisite, courses 21, and 12 or 30a.
-Lectures, assigned reading, and reports.
-T Th io.
+Lectures, assigned reading, and reports, T Th 10.
 Comstock 145.
-Professor Johannsen. - 124.
+Professor JOHANNSEN. - 124.
 Histology of Insects.
-First and second terms.
-Credit two hours a term.
+First or second term.
+Credit two hours.
 Must be preceded or accompanied by course 122.
-Two laboratory periods a week by appointment.
-Comstock 265. (a) First term.
-A study of insect tissues of typical microscopical preparations. (b) Second term.
-Technic of histological methods as applied to insect tissues.
-Embryological material is used.
-Professor IOHANNSEN and Dr. BUTT.
+Laboratory, two periods a week, by appointment.
+Comstock 265.
+Professor Johannsen and Dr. Витт.

-Laboratory fee, \$3 a term.
+Technic in histological methods as applied to insects.
+Laboratory fee, \$3.